T32 Training Grant

 Graduate: MSW, Social Work University at Buffalo, the State University of New York; MPH, Behavioral and Community Health Sciences, University of Pittsburgh

-Research and professional interests: Physical and mental fatigability in the aging disability pathway, including impaired physical and cognitive function
+Research and professional interests: Perceived physical and mental fatigability in the aging disability pathway, including impaired physical and cognitive function, perceived hearing trouble in older adults, health education as an attention control in clinical trials

 Name: Chen Hu, MS